 Property will sometimes be misplaced.
 Whenever property is found it should be handed over to the school's care at reception.
-A record is kept of all items handed in.
-Items of clothing will be passed to the Head of Domestic staff, Mrs. Gaynor Thomas or placed in our lost property box situated in the TA Office.
+Clothing will be passed to the school over the sc

 Mrs. Thomas is available in school every day to claim lost items.
 Unclaimed named items are collected together each half term and passed to the appropriate Form Tutor for distribution.
-All remaining unclaimed items will eventually be given to charity.
+All remaining unclaimed items will eventually be given to Eco-Wear.